You want smart political talk without the meltdowns?

 I'm not asking you to vote for Hillary Clinton.

-But it should certainly be someone you consider especially competent, especially competent to serve as president of the United States of America.
+As you know, the constitution gives electors the right to vote for any eligible person, any eligible person, no matter which party they belong to, but it should certainly be someone you consider especially competent, especially competent to serve as president of the United States Of America.

-By voting your conscience, you and other brave Republican electors can give the House of Representatives the option to select a qualified candidate for the presidency.
+By voting your conscience, you and other brave Republican electors can give the House OF Representatives the option to select a qualified candidate for the presidency.

 I stand with you.

-I stand with you in support and solidarity with conservatives, independents, and liberals.
+I stand with you in support and solidarity with conservatives, independents and liberals and all citizens of the United States.

-And that you will make yourself heard through the constitutional responsibility granted to you by Alexander Hamilton himself.
+The American people trust that your voice speaks for us all and that you, you will make yourself heard through the constitutional responsibility granted to you by Alexander Hamilton himself.

 What is evident is that Donald Trump lacks more than the qualifications to be president.

-And clearly the respect for the constitution of our great nation.
+He lacks the necessary stability and clearly, the respect for the constitution of our great nation.

-And the opportunity to go down in the books as an American hero.
+You have position, the authority and the opportunity to go down in the books as an American hero who changed the course of history, and you have my respect.

 You have my respect.

-For your patriotism and service to the American people.
+You have my respect for your patriotism and service to the American people.

-Unite for America.
+Unite FOR America.

-First show back, 2017.
+First, show back 2017.

-My admonition for you is you better buckle up for this year.
+My admonition for you is, you better buckle up for this year.

 This is not going to be an easy political year.

-The Democrats are plotting, they're planning, they're scheming, they're trying to figure out the best way to destroy, and I mean politically, Donald Trump, to prevent the agenda that he ran on from ever becoming the law of the land.
+The Democrats are plotting, they're planning, they're scheming, they're trying to figure out the best way to destroy and I mean politically Donald Trump, to prevent the agenda that he ran on from ever becoming the law of the land.

-It's going to require your engagement.
+It's Going to require your engagement.

 It's going to require your assistance and your help on a daily and sustained basis.

-I know people's attention spans are rather short these days and and everything is in 30 second sound bites, but if you're trying to lower the corporate tax rate to 15%, that's going to be hard.
+But if you're trying to lower the corporate tax rate to 15%, that's going to be hard.

 To eliminate Obamacare with the mantra, you broke it, you own it.